MaraRinn/WOLF-Tutorial/notes.md

 How to keep track of which crew are required for which infrastructure lander?

-1. Build in colonising waves.
+1. Build in batches.
 One lander for each biome, record what crew are required for each lander, send all the crew in one batch.
 2. Name each lander uniquely, keep a record of which lander is going to which biome and what crew it requires, send crew as required for each lander

 Example:

-+ Poles Fertiliser
-  + Engineer
-  + Kolonist
-  + Mechanic
+### Crew Transport Pacer

-  + Medic
++ Greater Flats Polymers
-  + Scientist
+  + Miner x 2
-+ Midlands Food
-  + Farmer
+  + Technician x 2
 + Great Flats Rare Metals
+  + Technician x 2
-  + Medic
+  + Miner x 2
++ Lesser Flats Rare Metals
-  + Miner
+  + Miner x 2
-  + Scientist
+  + Technician x 2

+### Crew Transport Telpix

++ Minmus Orbit Advanced Materials
   + Technician

 Then send a crew ship to Minmus with those specialists aboard.
 Build the landers as you get the materials to do so, put the crew on board and land them.
 Strike the ship off the list as it's connected to the biome depot.